 Programs and Events

-Medical Education Grand Rounds is a series of bi-weekly presentations held on alternating Wednesdays from October through April.
+Medical Education Grand Rounds is a series of presentations held on alternating Tuesdays from October through May.
 These sessions are interactive and are designed to inform teaching faculty, staff, and students about emerging issues and highlight best practices in medical education.

 Education Research Day is an annual event that highlights and recognizes educational scholarship and curricular innovation.
 The event, launched in 2003, continues to provide a learning forum for educators and prepares authors for regional and national presentation of their scholarly work.

 Each year, we present the Excellence in Teaching Awards to recognize exceptional faculty, trainees, and staff who embody the principles of excellence in teaching by going above and beyond their roles as educators.

 Our Faculty Development Series provides educator faculty with practical training in teaching skills, new pedagogies, assessment, education scholarship, and research methodology.
 Faculty development programs are open to all faculty at the Icahn School of Medicine and its affiliate institutions.

 Distinction in Medical Education (DIME) recognizes students who have taken leadership roles in medical education and have developed and implemented a scholarly project related to the field of medical education.
 DIME will be awarded to students who have dedicated significant time to medical education and demonstrated excellence in at least one of five areas: teaching, mentoring, education administration, curriculum development or curriculum assessment, and to students who have taken a scholarly approach to their work in education.

 This three-day course is provided by the Harvard Macy Institute in Boston.
 The course provides training in teaching and learning theory, as well as support in developing medical education scholarship.
 There is a fee for participation.